GeoLaux: A Benchmark for Evaluating MLLMs' Geometry Performance on Long-Step Problems Requiring Auxiliary Lines: Experiments

 \subsection{Main Results}

-Table \ref{tab:main_results} presents the performance of 13 MLLMs on GeoLaux across different problem categories: short-step, medium-step, long-step, and ultra-long-step problems.
-All models exhibit a certain gap between ACS and PCS, indicating that focusing solely on answers correctness while ignoring solution processes correctness is unreliable.
-We adopt PCS as the true correctness score and PQS as the reasoning capability score.
+Table \ref{tab:main_results} presents the performance of 23 MLLMs on GeoLaux across different problem categories (short-step, medium-step, long-step, and ultra-long-step problems), ranked overall by PQS which represents reasoning capability.
+All models exhibit a certain gap between ACS and PCS, indicating the presence of False Positives and underscoring the unreliability of relying solely on answer correctness while ignoring the solution process.
+Therefore, PCS is adopted as the true measure of correctness. \paragraph{Models' Ranking.} As demonstrated, thinking models significantly outperform non-thinking ones.
+Gemini-2.5-Pro, o3, and Qwen3VL-32B-Thinking achieve top three PQS, demonstrating superior reasoning capability.
+Meanwhile, o3 and o4-mini claim the top spots for PCS and ACS respectively.
+Among non-thinking models, Qwen3-VL-32B performs the best, leading across all metrics within its category, though a gap remains compared to the strongest thinking models.
+Notably, while current models achieve high ACS, the highest PCS on ultra-long-step problems is only 63.4 (o4-mini), highlighting the necessity of long-step datasets.

-\textbf{Models' Ranking.}\quad The results demonstrate thinking models significantly outperform non-thinking models.
-Among thinking-enabled models, Gemini-2.5-Pro achieves the best performance with the highest PQS (88.6), indicating superior reasoning capability.
-O3 and o4-mini also demonstrate outstanding performance, achieving the highest PCS (78.5) and highest ACS (92.8) respectively, with both maintaining an average PQS above 80 points.
-In contrast, among non-thinking models, Qwen2.5VL-72B performs the best, yet its average PCS is only 20.6 and PQS merely 37.3, which is 51.3 points lower than the top thinking model.
-These results demonstrate the critical importance of thinking capability.

-\textbf{Analysis of Performance on Long-Step Problems.}\quad As shown in Table \ref{tab:main_results}, when solving transitions from short-step to ultra-long-step problems, nine models demonstrate over 50\% PCS performance drop, with some exceeding 90\% or even reaching 100\%.
-O4-mini achieves the best performance in this test, showing the smallest $\Delta$PCS of 19.0\% and more gradual decline.
-Overall, the performance of all models decreases significantly as the length of the problem steps increases.
-These findings highlight the value of our benchmark for long-step evaluation and underscore the urgent need to enhance MLLMs' long-step problem-solving capabilities.

-We analyse models first error step variation for different step length problems, as illustrated in Figure \ref{fig:First_Error_Step}.
-Models typically make their first mistake between steps 2 and 5, and initial error position remains relatively stable as step length increases, suggesting current MLLMs possess limited capacity for maintaining correct reasoning in long-step problems.